Why OKRs Often Slowly Wither Away

 Do you have a roadmap that’s totally different from your OKRs?
 Congratulations.
 Your roadmaps and OKRs will now compete for attention and cannibalize each other's progress.

 Are you a Feature Factory without a clear understanding of how your product delivers value?
 You’ll waste a lot of time reverse-engineering outcomes from features you’ve already built.
-Then you have to start implementing a way of working that starts with Discovery instead of Delivery.

 They know how they’re capturing value for the business, but they have a much worse understanding of how their products are creating value for their customers.
 Features are decided to build without a clear understanding of how these features will grant progress to customers.